v-p-b/similarninja/README.md

   * Digraph Signature
 * Others:
   * Basic Block Count
+  * LLIL instruction types (LLIL_FEATURE_REDIRECT, LLIL_FEATURE_LOGIC, LLIL_FEATURE_ARITHMETIC)

 Experimental infrastructure is available for exact and partial matching.

 Early stage of development, code is unstable.

+Bugs?
+Very likely, please use the Issue Tracker!

 ### Why?

 The licensing model of IDA sucks, we need tools for independent frameworks.
-Also see Goals.

-### Goals
+Other design goals:

-* Easy feature vector composition (at src level)
+* Easy feature vector composition - creation of custom similarity metrics should be easy (at src level)
-* No external databases
+* No external databases - Redundant data storage should be avoided
+  * It'd be best if custom metadata could be saved in .bndb databases, but AFAIK there is no API for this
-  * SQLite based compatibility layer for Diaphora would be nice though
+  * SQLite based compatibility layer for Diaphora would be nice

+## Customization

+You can compose your custom feature vector generator by editing the `PROVIDERS` list.
+Each list element should be a `FeatureProvider` subclass instance that will be used to calculate similarity metrics for the corresponding vector position.

+For examples see Testing!

 ## Testing